 |Steven Jon Whritner

-During his 30 years in the entertainment industry, award-winning television and film producer Steven Jon Whritner has served in senior executive level positions at several of the leading cable and broadcast networks.
+Over the course of more than three decades in the entertainment industry, award-winning television and film writer and producer Steven Jon Whritner has served in senior executive level positions at several of the leading cable and broadcast networks.
 Whritner has also created, written and produced a large number of successful long and short form television programs and national commercials netting many of the industry's top honors.
-Presently, Whritner is President of Plymouth Rock Entertainment, Inc., a creative agency specializing in the development, production and marketing of a vast range of entertainment projects, including television programming, new media initiatives and theatrical motion pictures.
-Recent Plymouth Rock projects included the new syndicated daytime court show "Jury Duty" starring Bruce Cutler, for which Whritner served as an executive producer.
+Presently, Whritner is President of Plymouth Rock Entertainment, Inc., a creative agency specializing in the development, production and marketing of a vast range of entertainment projects, including television and new media content.
+Recent Plymouth Rock projects include the syndicated daytime court show "Jury Duty" starring Bruce Cutler, for which Whritner served as an executive producer, and "License to Steal", a scripted drama series which Whritner is currently developing with fellow producer Diane Nabatoff.

 In addition to Plymouth Rock, Whritner is actively developing a slate of major motion pictures for Water's Edge Entertainment, Inc, where he serves as the company's production and development chief.
-Water's Edge is an independent production and development company headed by former Time Warner executive Nicholas J. Carlos that actively develops, finances, produces and distributes theatrical motion pictures and original, high-end television content.
-Whritner's strategic alliance with Water's Edge provides a creative outlet for many of Plymouth Rock's larger motion picture and television projects, in addition to providing financial means for developing wholly original projects under the Water's Edge umbrella.
+Water's Edge is an independent production company headed by former Time Warner executive Nicholas J. Carlos that actively finances, develops and produces theatrical motion pictures.

 Prior to forming Plymouth Rock in 2006, Whritner served as Executive Vice President, Production and Development for Emmy Award-winning Big Chief Entertainment, Inc., where he oversaw all original content development and production.
 Programs under Whritner's direct supervision included a provocative series of documentary films that introduced audiences to extremes of life and lifestyle.
 "Mole People: Life in the World Below" had its world premiere on Discovery Channel and won the 2002 Telly Award for Outstanding Documentary Film, in addition to a Classic Telly Award.
 "Biker Girls: Born to be Wild" premiered on TLC in 2002.
 "The New Sideshow" debuted on TLC and won the 2003 Telly Award for Outstanding Documentary.